zachpino/generative-design-workshop-s20/briefs.md

 - 250-500 word description of your project, the design and fabrication choices you made, and how you imagine its existence might prompt, accelerate, or maintain behavior change.

-- Illustrated key to reading your objects, designed for a 5"x7" post card, styled in combination with your objects.
+- Illustrated key to reading your objects, designed for a 5"x7" post card, double-sided (one side featuring renders or photos), styled in combination with your objects.

 ### Key Dates